jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We call someone a _genius_ when he or she uses existing technology to make a new tool.
 Happily, these trailblazing protagonsts are self-motivated, and we already celebrate their intellect and innovations.
 But innovation isn't the only step toward Techvolution.
 We only truly evolve when regular people choose to use a new tool.

 For example, think of computers.
 Before they could change the world, people needed to use them, which means learning to type.
-In fact, when stuffy Xerox execs saw the world's first personal computer—the Xerox Alto—they refused to use it because the photocopier was the future of office work, and especially because "typing was women's work".
+In fact, when stuffy Xerox execs (all males) saw the world's first personal computer in 1977—the Xerox Alto—they refused to use it.
+The photocopier was the future of office work they said, and besides "typing was women's work".
 Happily, many Alto engineers fled to Apple and helped make the first MacIntosh.
 The point is if everyone refused to learn to type, computers would be useless.
 Society only upgrades when individuals decide to learn how to use a tool and integrate it into their lifestyles.

-So, what trick does Nature play on extras to reach for new tools when so often would be risking Darth Blockbuster's, or in this case, Darth Photocopier's wrath?
+So, what trick does Nature play on extras to reach for new tools when so often would be risking Darth Blockbuster's, or in this case, Darth Photocopier's, wrath?
 The answer is a force found within us all.

 Unlike evolution, the trick is not actually akin to magic.
 We, humans, understand we're dropping one tool and familiarizing ourselves with another, like when swapping out the DVD player for Netflix.
 Yet there's still something wonderfully mystical about choosing to leave one's comfort zone to learn a new cyborgolgy.
 I call it majic; it's pronounced like magic, but spelled differently to note a critical difference: majic is the free choice of a regular person to proactively and intentionally evolve, even if they don't fully understand how they're upgrading civilization.
 Majic encompasses our yearning to explore, to learn, to grow, to live to our fullest potential.

 Typically, we underappreciate how cool it is to learn new tools.
-But every time we try, we're like a drowning desert fox wearing fins and goggles, yelling out, "I'm getting better!" as he flounders in the water.
+But every time we try, we're like a drowning desert fox wearing fins and goggles, yelling out, "I'm getting better!" as he fulfills his dream of learning to swim.
 Pushing our boundaries is what life is all about.
 It's majic that keeps us jumping back into the water and out of our comfort zone.

 Techvolution is the ruling philosophy that encourages extras to "majically" bond with any tool they want so they can solve frontline problems as player gods.
 Yet what do we do when the Death Star says it's wrong?

 **Majic**: The natural inclination of a person to learn, use, and hold new tools to increase their natural abilities.
 Majic inspires people to become player gods who evolve humanity and solve frontline problems.
-A majician teaches people their potential.
+A majician teaches themselves, or other people, new tools.

-![old philosophy in a new world](/img\sketches\darwins-finches.jpg) _Charles Darwin discovered evolution.
-He visited an island chain, where each island had a different climate.
+![old philosophy in a new world](/img\sketches\darwins-finches.jpg) _Charles Darwin visited the Galapagos islands in 1835.
+Each island had a different environment.
 Darwin noticed the same bird was slightly different on each island.
-He then saw each's beak was adapted to eat bugs, seeds, or nuts.
-Darwin called his discovery evolution.
+He then saw each birds beak was adapted to eat the one type of food on each island like bugs, seeds, or nuts.
+After years of study, Darwin explained the differences using his theory of evolution (1859).
 Humanity mimics evolution by inventing and using new tools.
 Since we can drop and pick up tools, we can evolve so much faster than other lifeforms.
-It's majic that gets us learning new tools._
+It's majic that keep us learning new tools._

 ===